michaelpcorreale/BugSmart/README.md

 # BugSmart
 A lightweight open-source bug tracker for teams of software developers.
-Built in PHP, utilizing the Laravel 5 framework.
+Built in PHP, utilizing the Laravel 5 framework and Twitter Bootstrap.

 Version Beta 1 - Feb 28th 2015